damonallison/javascript/README.md

 * String
 * Symbol

-ES intentionally resembles Java syntax.
-ES is relaxed to enable it to serve as an easy-to-use scripting language.

-* Variables do not have types.
-Values have types.
-Variables are only containers for values.
-* Types are not associated with properties.
-* Properties can be added to objects dynamically by assigning values to them.
-* Constructors are not required to name or assign values to all or any of the object's properties.

 ECMAScript 2015 introduced `class` definitions which are syntactic sugar around ES's prototypal inheritance.

 Each `constructor` is a function that has a propery named `prototype` that is used to implement `prototype based inheritance`.